 It can be an alarming sight: brown discoloration of stainless steel instruments that have already been cleaned and sterilized for use in the operating room.
-It turns out that this is a common problem and that instrument staining occurs daily in hospitals all across the country and in recent years, The Joint Commission has increased its efforts to promote how important the role of Central Sterile is in preventing Hospital Acquired Infections (HAIs).¹ Hospitals are under the microscope from the U.S. Department of Health & Human Services to even Consumer Reports’ compiling its own list of hospital rankings by tracking hospital infection records as HAIs are now the nation’s eighth leading cause of death, just behind diabetes.²
+It turns out that this is a common problem and that instrument staining occurs daily in hospitals all across the country and in recent years, The Joint Commission has increased its efforts to promote how important the role of Central Sterile is in preventing Health Care-Acquired Infections (HAIs).¹ Hospitals are under the microscope from the U.S. Department of Health & Human Services to even Consumer Reports’ compiling its own list of hospital rankings by tracking hospital infection records as HAIs are now the nation’s eighth leading cause of death, just behind diabetes.²

 There is even more scrutiny to make sure every aspect within the hospital is performing at its best.
 The Central Sterile and Operating Room personnel may have anywhere from a basic knowledge to a very detailed knowledge of the workings and Instructions For Use (IFU) of their equipment.